Dean Petrich was born September 15, 1950 in Seattle.

 Your Conversation," "Paolo Soleri's Arcologies," "Why We Laugh," "The Joys

 and Woes of Being Self-Employed," and "New Games."
-Also during this
+During this

-dancing Israeli and Greek circle and line dances when he returned home
+dancing Israeli and Greek circle and line dances every Sunday evening when he returned home

 from skiing.
 To get around, his favorite mode of transportation was